anandsharma-i/AI-Enabled-Invoice-Management-Web-App./README.md

 # AI-Enabled-Invoice-Management-Web-App.
-a web application to help the people working in the Accounts Receivable departments in their day-to-day activities.
+A web application to help the people working in the Accounts Receivable departments in their day-to-day activities.